peterzan/ILETP/supporting-docs/5-international-perspective.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright 2025 Peter Zan.
 Licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0).
 See LICENSE-CC-BY-4.0.txt in the repository root. -->

-# International Perspective: AI Fragmentation and the Need for a Neutral Trust Layer — The Role of ILETP™
+# International Perspective: AI Fragmentation and the Need for a Neutral Trust Layer; The Role of ILETP™

 ## Introduction

 AI is no longer a single global ecosystem.
 As models, hardware, regulations, and national strategies diverge across regions, the world is moving from a unified AI trajectory to a **fragmented, multi-polar landscape**.
 This fragmentation is not temporary.
 It is structural, political, economic, and infrastructural.

-In such an environment, no single model — and no single nation — can dictate shared standards of trust, validation, or correctness.
+In such an environment, no single model, and no single nation can dictate shared standards of trust, validation, or correctness.

 What the world needs is not a universal model, but a universal **trust architecture**: a way to evaluate, compare, and diagnose behavior across independent, heterogeneous LLM fleets, regardless of where they come from.
 This is the role of the **Inter-LLM Ensemble Trust Platform (ILETP)**.